zushicat/scholar-data-ingest/README.md

 ### Bulk ingest
 Semantic Scholar offers a bulk download divided into around 6000 batches with 30000 JSON line entries each.
-To digest these files, it is assumed that you download and decrompress the files of interest into some data directory.
-All files passed by Rest API method call will be digested into the database instance named "scholar".
+To ingest these files, it is assumed that you download and decrompress the files of interest into the directory /data/tmp.
+All files passed by Rest API method call will be ingested into the database instance named "scholar".

 See chapter "Rest API requests" below on how to initiate the process.